zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 Proposed Design
 ===============

-Introduce a new IBAN country code: *XE*, formulated as the Ethereum *E* prefixed with the "extended" *X*, as used in non-jurisdictional currencies (e.g. XRP, XCP).
+Introduce a new IBAN country code: *XE*, formulated as the Expanse *E* prefixed with the "extended" *X*, as used in non-jurisdictional currencies (e.g. XRP, XCP).